plonzari/blog/_posts/2020-10-13-quantity-has-a-quality-of-her-own.md

  <p>  <em> Ising agents with three increasing neighborhood sizes (interaction strengths)</em></p></div>

-A conclusion of such an analysis would be that, assuming the community size has increased constantly in the past, it is possible that the opinion forming dynamics have changes drastically at a certain point in time, probably quite recently.
-At this point many measurable variables could be drastically altered.
-For example the average number of people one knows (talks to) having a different opinion would drop to zero.
+A conclusion of such an analysis would be that, assuming the neighborhood size has increased constantly in the past, it is possible that the opinion forming dynamics have changes drastically at a certain point in time, probably quite recently.
+At this point many measurable variables could have drastically changed.
+For example the average number of people one knows (talks to) having a different opinion would drop to almost zero.
 We do not really know if this is the case and it is difficult to go back in time and measure.

 A similar physically inspired model of social dynamics is beautifully presented as a
 <a href="https://ncase.me/polygons/"> Parable of the Polygons </a>.